 As described in Section 2 of the Southeast Missouri Ozarks Regional Restoration Plan (SEMORRP), the Trustees developed the SEMORRP to identify a preferred alternative to restore injured natural resources and to establish criteria for selecting projects to implement such restoration alternatives in the Southeast Missouri Lead Mining District, including the Viburnum Trend.
-The Trustees selected an alternative (Alternative D) which included a combination of restoration activities and projects to accomplish restoration goals at or near the sites of injury.
+The Trustees selected an alternative (Alternative D), which included a combination of restoration activities and projects to accomplish restoration goals at or near the sites of injury.

 The geographic boundaries of the SEMORRP include portions of the Big River, Black River, Bourbeuse River, Current River, Eleven Point River, Meramec River, and St. Francis River (Figure 1 of SEMORRP).
-The purpose of this Phase 2 Draft Restoration Plan and Environmental Assessment (RP/EA), in accordance with the analysis contained in the SEMORRP, is to address injured natural resources/services lost due to hazardous substances releases.
-The need for this Phase 2 Draft RP/EA is to describe the restoration actions or projects that have been proposed to be performed by the settling parties pursuant to the terms of the Consent Decree among the United States and State of Missouri, The Doe Run Resources Corporation, Buick Resource Recycling Facility, LLC, and the Homestake Lead Company of Missouri (CD) relating to the Viburnum Trend1.
+The purpose of this Final Restoration Plan and Environmental Assessment (Final RP/EA), in accordance with the analysis contained in the SEMORRP, is to address injured natural resources and services lost due to hazardous substances releases.
+The need for this Final RP/EA is to describe the restoration actions or projects that have been proposed to be performed by the settling parties pursuant to the terms of the Consent Decree (CD) among the United States and State of Missouri, The Doe Run Resources Corporation, Buick Resource Recycling Facility, LLC, and the Homestake Lead Company of Missouri relating to the Viburnum Trend1 and to select an alternative for implementation.

-1 A separate Draft Restoration Plan and Environmental Assessment is available for proposed restoration actions or projects relating to the Herculaneum Smelter Site, which is also covered by the Consent Decree.
+A separate Final Restoration Plan and Environmental Assessment is available for proposed restoration actions or projects relating to the Herculaneum Smelter Site, which is also covered by the Consent Decree.

-Future phases of the restoration planning for activities in the Trend, including Trustee-led restoration activities, are anticipated to be considered in future restoration plans.
+Future restoration planning for activities in the Trend, including Trustee-led restoration activities, are anticipated to be considered in future restoration plans.
 In this document, the Trustees evaluate a range of alternatives in order to identify the alternative(s) that best meet the NRDAR objectives to restore, replace, rehabilitate or acquire the equivalent of natural resources injured or lost while minimizing any adverse impacts from the implementation of restoration projects themselves.

-The Trustees prepared this Draft RP/EA in accordance with CERCLA Section 111(i) and its implementing regulations, 43 C.F.R. § 11.93, to inform the public as to the types and scale of restoration to be undertaken to compensate for injuries to natural resources and ecological services lost due to releases of hazardous substances, including metals from mines, mills, smelters, and tailings impoundments of the Viburnum Trend.
-Consistent with the CERCLA NRDAR regulations, this Draft RP/EA includes a reasonable number of restoration alternatives and identifies a Preferred Alternative (Alternative E).
-Public comments are being sought on this Draft RP/EA and will be considered and incorporated in the final RP/EA as appropriate.
+The Trustees prepared this Final RP/EA in accordance with CERCLA Section 111(i) and its implementing regulations, 43 C.F.R. § 11.93, to inform the public as to the types and scale of restoration to be undertaken to compensate for injuries to natural resources and ecological services lost due to releases of hazardous substances, including metals from mines, mills, smelters, and tailings impoundments of the Viburnum Trend.
+Consistent with the CERCLA NRDAR regulations, this Final RP/EA includes a reasonable number of restoration alternatives and identifies a Preferred Alternative (Alternative E).